fredjeck/fav/README.md

 ### Open your favorites

-Open your favorited files directly via the favorites view by clicking them, or using the *'Favorites: Open favorite'* command from the command palette.
+Open your favorited files directly via the favorites explorer, or using the command palette.

-You can also open all the favorites in a single group using the *'Open group'* button from the favorites view or using the *'Favorites: Open favorites group'* command from the command palette.
+You can also quickly open all the favorites in a single group via the favorites explorer or using the command palette.

 ![Create Group](https://raw.githubusercontent.com/fredjeck/fav/main/images/open_favorites.gif)